 may include slurred speech, vomiting, unsteady gait, odor of alcohol, combativeness,

 Evaluating incapacitation requires an assessment of how the consumption of alcohol and/or drugs affects an individual’s:

 - awareness of consequences;

 - capacity to appreciate the nature and the quality of the act; and/or

 In other words, a person may be considered unable to give affirmative consent due

 to incapacitation if the person cannot understand who, what, where, when, why, or

 Evaluating incapacitation also requires an assessment of whether a Responding Student should have been aware of the Reporting Individual’s incapacitation based on objectively and reasonably apparent indications of impairment when viewed from the perspective of a sober, reasonable person in the Responding Student’s position.

 An individual who engages in sexual activity with someone the individual knows or reasonably should know is incapable of making a rational, reasonable decision about whether to engage in sexual activity is in violation of this policy.

-All students shall have the right to emergency access to the Title IX coordinator or other trained official who shall be available upon the first instance of disclosure by a reporting individual to provide information regarding options to proceed and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible, as well as other pertinent information.
+All students shall have the right to emergency access to the Title IX Coordinator, Title IX Deputy Coordinator, or other trained official who shall be available upon the first instance of disclosure by a Reporting Individual to provide information regarding options to proceed and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible, as well as other pertinent information.